Charlyhno-eng/raspberry-plate-recognition/README.md

 This is the most minimalistic version of the project [https://github.com/Charlyhno-eng/LicensePlateRecognitionCV](https://github.com/Charlyhno-eng/LicensePlateRecognitionCV).
 The goal is to keep it as lightweight as possible to run efficiently on a Raspberry Pi.

+Currently suitable for Romanian license plates.
+If you want other formats, please create them in the plate_format folder.

 ## Installation

 - python3 -m venv venv